-The enhanced offer includes an extra day's annual leave for all staff and a non-consolidated 1 per cent uplift for staff in Agenda for Change bands 1-5.
-The CSP will shortly be surveying all NHS employed members in Wales to gather your views.
+The enhanced offer includes an extra day's annual leave for all staff and a non-consolidated 1 per cent uplift for staff in Agenda for Change Bands 1-5.

 Following negotiations, the Welsh Government has made the following offer: